DenzelBraithwaite/Vault-of-Knowledge/c#.md

 3. Create `models/<YourModel>.cs` e.g. `models/Teachers.cs` (_each model is a class_).
 4. Inside `appsettings.json` make sure to add your server/db information and credentials (_connection string_).
 5. [Map your endpoints](#creating-the-endpoints-and-handlers).
-6. Hit the endpoints from frontent using created queryable entry points for the model.
+6. Hit the endpoints from frontend using created queryable entry points for the model.

 <br>